hydrusnetwork/hydrus/docs/developer_api.md

 }
 ```

 The `tags` list will be sorted by descending count.
-The various rules in _tags->manage tag display and search_ (e.g. no pure `*` searches on certain services) will also be checked--and if violated, you will get 200 OK but an empty result.
+The various rules in `tags->display/search` (e.g. no pure `*` searches on certain services) will also be checked--and if violated, you will get 200 OK but an empty result.

 The `autocomplete_text` structure lets you know how hydrus sees the search. `search_text` is a basic cleaned-up version of what text the user entered, and `inclusive` is whether they prepended their search text with a hyphen '-' character.
 If the user has entered an exclusive search, you may with to prepend all the results' display, similarly, with a hypen.